Guevara-chan/Void-Doctrine/README.md

 # •Featuræ•
 * No account credentials required, fetching mechanism is designed to work without auth.
-* No app binding, other tokens can always be provided with `-t:<token>` argument.
+* No app dependence, other tokens can always be provided with `-t:<token>` argument.
 * No installation, placing _Void°Doctrine.exe_ to some writeable dir is enough.
-* No external dependencies beyond VC runtime.
+* No external requirements beyond VC runtime.

 # •Reassembling•
 __Void°Doctrine__ has been entirelly made with [Nim 0.18.0](https://nim-lang.org) and external [VkApi](https://github.com/vk-brain/nimvkapi) package by VK Brain.